Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 Because you can't get people in and out.

-Why can't we have in and out?
+Why can't we have charter flights?

 What do you mean?

-They fly in, they fly out.
+They fly in, they fly out?

 Does any of that make any sense?